SamKa1u/SimpleNeuralNet/README.md

 <h1>
-A Multi-layer perceptron from scratch
+A Multi-Layer perceptron from scratch
 </h1>

 <div>